zachlatta/amelia/README.md

 Amelia keeps track of your children when you aren't.
 Amelia sends you a text message every time your child changes location with their new address.

+Amelia was created during the [Burbank Game+Hack](http://burbankgamehack.com/) and won second place.

 ## Getting Started

 You must create a `secrets.go` file that contains configuration for Amelia in